glovecchi0/rancher-harvester-k8s-dr/README.md

 The [official documentation](https://documentation.suse.com/trd/minio/html/gs_rancher_minio/index.html#id-install-minio-from-suse-rancher-apps-marketplace) explains this process very well.

-**Remember to specify the creation of a new namespace, which for convenience can be called minio-operator.**
+**Remember to specify the creation of a new namespace, which for convenience can be called `minio-operator`.**

 9. Configure a MinIO object storage completely from the CLI